mbabynames search ✿

 Hayes Benjamin

-The meaning of Hayes is "noble and strong"; Benjamin is "son of the right hand".
+The meaning of Hayes is "from the hedged area"; Benjamin is "son of the right hand".
 There is a natural balance between the two.
 The longer Benjamin (3 syllables) builds on the shorter Hayes, giving the name forward momentum.

 Hayes Nathaniel

-Hayes, meaning "noble and strong", pairs with Nathaniel, meaning "gift of God".
+Hayes, meaning "from the hedged area", pairs with Nathaniel, meaning "gift of God".
 The meanings point in complementary directions.
 The longer Nathaniel (3 syllables) builds on the shorter Hayes, giving the name forward momentum.

 Hayes Sullivan

-Hayes carries the meaning "noble and strong" while Sullivan brings "dark-eyed".
+Hayes carries the meaning "from the hedged area" while Sullivan brings "dark-eyed".
 Said together, Hayes Sullivan has both weight and warmth.
 The longer Sullivan (3 syllables) builds on the shorter Hayes, giving the name forward momentum.

 Hayes Oliver

-Hayes ("noble and strong") with Oliver ("olive tree").
+Hayes ("from the hedged area") with Oliver ("olive tree").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Hayes is 1 syllable.
 Oliver at 3 adds length and rhythm.

 Hayes Henry